Check Kiting: What It Is and How to Avoid Potential Scams

 Why is check kiting illegal?

-Check kiting is illegal because it fraudulently uses financial products to gain unauthorized additional credit.
+Check kiting is illegal because it fraudulently uses financial products to gain unauthorized money or credit.
 It typically employs checks for which there are insufficient funds (that is, checks that will bounce rather than clear).
-Another practice involves unlawfully embezzling money from a bank or business.

 Why is it called kiting?